What and where is Beechwood College?

 At Beechwood College we are passionate that young people must be supported and encouraged to achieve their full potential in pursuit of their individual goals and aspirations.

 Our student body (age 16+) represents the breadth of the autistic spectrum including Asperger’s Syndrome and we specialise in supporting the unique combinations of clinical, physical, learning, sensory, social and emotional needs of all of our students.
 Education is meaningful and experiential, and our learning environment promotes the students’ well-being, quality of life, and their ability to live a fulfilling adult life as independently as possible.

 Students range from being classically autistic with a severe learning disability and complex sensory, behavioural and clinical needs, to being high functioning and relatively independent individuals, but with social and emotional vulnerabilities, often working towards a BTEC and experiencing the world of work.

 How many students do you have?

-Beechwood College is relatively small and specialised, offering support to 57 residential students and open to 10 day students.
+Beechwood College is relatively small and specialised, offering education for up to 53 residential students and around 20 day students.

 How long is a placement?

 A typical placement in College is three years.
 Some students are here for a shorter period whilst others may be here longer.
 This is determined by individual circumstances and the availability of funds.